AnnaLindeberg/AOC23/README.md

 ## Day 11: Cosmic Expansion

 I figured things would just get large in part 2, and indeed that was what happened.
 Thus the approach of counting "normal" steps in x resp y-direction separately from steps over vast space (empty rows and columns, whose indices were parsed into separate sets) for part 1 meant part 2 was written with only two extra rows.
 Possibly my quickest solution to part 2 after part 1 ever?

+## Day 12: Hot Springs

+Hm some bug still, so no starts yet.